Code-Institute-Submissions/Wild_Thing_Yoga/README.md

 The above color swatch shows a guide line for the color scheme of the site, black and white will also be incorporated.
-Colors are brand colors which have been adopted for the following reasons:<br>
+Colors are brand colors which have been adopted for the following reasons:
 <br>

 Color | Consumer Association